Astron456/Astron-s-Site/content/authors/admin/_index.md

 highlight_name: false
 ---

 Welcome to Yancheng Zhang's homepage!
 I am a MS of Data Science student at Columbia University.
 I recently graduated from Nankai University with a B.Econ in Finance with Honors.
 My career interests are centered in Data Science, Quantitative Investment, Asset Management, and Macroeconomics.

 During my past internships at top universities and financial firms, I have developed my skills in utilizing quantitative reasoning to make financial decisions and gained hands-on exposure to financial projects.
 I also strengthened my communication and leadership capabilities through working with teammates from diversified background.
-I'm looking forward to enhancing data analytics skill as well as improving professional skillset both in Columbia University and further internships.
+I'm looking forward to enhancing data analytics skill as well as improving professional skillset both in Columbia University and further internships :).

 {{< icon name="download" pack="fas" >}} View Yancheng's {{< staticref "uploads/Academic Transcript.pdf" "newtab" >}}Academic Transcript{{< /staticref >}} for further information.